 There is no race that quite compares to the Queen of the Classics, Paris-Roubaix.
-One of the world’s toughest one-day races, it has hosted some of cycling’s most epic battles, and made legends of Cancellara, Boonen and Merckx, and of course, Australia’s own Stuart O’Grady.
+One of the world’s toughest one-day races, it has hosted some of cycling’s most epic battles, and helped make the legends of Fabian Cancellara, Tom Boonen and Eddy Merckx.
 Known for its brutal sections of cobblestones, or ‘pave’ (pronounced par-vay), every year it captures the imagination of the cycling public, and people go a bit nuts.
-And by a bit nuts I mean completely bonkers.
+And by a bit nuts I mean completely and utterly bonkers.

 OK, maybe that all sounds a bit daft, but seriously, as I was riding along a cobbled lane yesterday, bars bucking under my hands, bystanders yelling and belting cow bells, and Flanders flags – a black lion against a canary-yellow backdrop – flapping against a moody sky, I thought: this must be what it’s like.
 Just like this, but a million times more insane.

 And the best part was that any old schmo can do it.
 I was riding in the Melburn Roobaix (correct spelling), an annual ride through Melbourne’s inner suburbs along little-travelled streets, laneways and trails.
 And while I revelled in the historical connotations of the ride, even if you have zero interest in cycling culture, it’s just a fun day out on the bike finding some of the city’s hidden places, and doing something a bit ridiculous.

 Fyxo, the organisers of the event actively discourage racing, but do encourage diversions, exploration, and dressing up in something silly.
 Outfits in the 2017 edition included a posse of Lego people, characters from Nintendo’s Mario Kart (including Bowser, Toad and Princess Peach), and – my personal favorite – a NASA astronaut riding an ‘Apollo’ step thru.